Skip to main content

 Then use client_id=https://myapp.example.com/.well-known/oauth-client in the authorization request.
 The client_id field in the document must match the URL.

-Option 2: Dynamic Client Registration
+Option 3: Dynamic Client Registration (for programmatic / MCP clients)

 Register your client programmatically: